fsasm/Compr-MIPS/Readme.md

 The compilers are not aware of the compressed instructions and do not select the optimal instructions for it.
 Compilers that are aware of it could rearrange the registers so that more instructions could be compressed.
+Because the register fields are still 5-bit wide, it puts less pressure on the register allocator.
+But because an instruction can only be compressed if one of the source registers is also the destination register, it still puts pressure on the register allocator.
+As many allocators can also handle the x86 architecture this shouldn't be much of an issue.